Who is the Carer Knowledge Exchange for?

 The Carer Knowledge Exchange is aimed at carers who have an interest in research and advocacy.
 They may wish to contribute to or participate in research or advocacy, or learn from the work of others to inform their own caring role.

-This project defines a carer as any individual who provides care and support to a family member or friend who lives with a disability, mental illness, alcohol or drug dependency, chronic condition, terminal illness or who is frail due to age.
+This project defines a carer as any individual who provides care and support to a family member, child or friend who lives with a disability, mental illness, alcohol or drug dependency, chronic condition, terminal illness or who is frail due to age.
 This does not include paid care workers or formal volunteers who are not caring for a family member or friend.
 It also does not include parents, foster carers or kinship carers who are caring for children that do not have the support needs resulting from the conditions listed.
+For more information about carers please see our facts about carers page.

 Carers are invited to join Carer Knowledge Exchange events, networks and activities and share their knowledge while also learning from others.
 They are also invited to search and browse the Research Library and apply useful information to their caring role, advocacy or other personal endeavours such as work or education.